Student Score Reporting

 Performance level–setting ensures that the performance levels align to the 2012 ELD Standards.
 Information about performance level descriptors and scale score ranges can be found on the CDE Summative ELPAC General PLDs web page.

 The student’s overall score is a combination of two other scores: an oral language composite score that is comprised of the Listening and Speaking domains; and a written language composite score that is comprised of the Reading and Writing domains.
-The overall-level performance is reported as four levels:
+Composite performance is reported using the same four levels as the overall performance:

 • Beginning to Develop